chrisnoonan98675/site/xl-testview/how-to/upgrade-xl-testview.markdown

 Ensure that you always create a backup of your repository before you upgrade to a new version of XL TestView.

-## Upgrading the repository

-If a repository upgrade is required, XL TestView will detect that it is running against an old repository and will exit with a message denoting an upgrade is required.
-The upgrade is not performed automatically.

-To perform an upgrade, start XL TestView with the `-upgrade` or `-force-upgrades` flag.
-The `-upgrade` flag will perform an upgrade and exit.

-To perform an upgrade and keep the server running, specify the `-force-upgrades` flag.

-All logging that happens during an upgrade step is written into `upgrade.log`.

-Some upgrades may take a while to complete (especially when going through the event model which is persisted in Elastic Search).
-The more test runs you have the more events there are to update.
-Upgrade progress is also logged in the `upgrade.log`.

-The server log will contain extensive logging of the repository upgrade process.
-Save this log for future reference.

 ## Deprecations

 Each new version may deprecate some functionality or features in favor of newer ways of working.
 If functionality is marked as deprecated for a specific version, the old functionality is still available (so you can still upgrade hassle-free), but it will be removed in the next version.